anormalperson8/Birthday/README.md

 The bot also comes with an echo function, and a moderator-induced emoji reaction command.

-#### Version 1.0.4
+#### Version 1.0.5
+- Added ability to delete birthdays of members that are not in the guild anymore.
-- Added display of time difference to the user's next birthday in get_birthday command.
+- Added a filter of non-guild members in upcoming birthday command.

 ### [main.py](/main.py)